olegv142/esp32-ble-uart-mx/README.md

 The host API implementation for python may be found in **python/ble_multi_adapter.py**.
 Currently only hardware serial link is supported.
 Note that USB CDC link typically receives some debug information during ESP32 boot so its useful mostly for debugging (unless the ESP32 chip has another USB adapter as S3 for example).

 ## Testing
+### The hard way
 There are pair of test scripts **multi_echo.py** and **multi_echo_long.py** in **python** folder sending packets to other side that is expected to echo them back.
 One may use PEER_ECHO compilation option to echo data right on the device or use **central_echo.py** script for that purpose.

+### The quick way
+If you have only one ESP32 module and want to test **ble_uart_mx** adapter do the following:
+* enable using built-in USB CDC by commenting out HW_UART define in mx_config.h
+* build and flash adapter code
+* open Arduino Serial Monitor
+* observe idle events
+* open https://enspectr.github.io/ble-term in chrome browser
+* press 'connect' and connect to your device
+* try using Serial Monitor and BLE terminal application to send data in both directions

 ## Power consumption
 With ESP32C3 one can expect the power current of around 65mA.
 The power consumption was significantly improved since SDK v.2.
 Yet its still not quite suitable for battery powered applications.